How to Lead a Remote Team: The Complete Guide

 3. Recap decisions aloud before closing.

-4. Create pairs or cross-relays so that connections do not solely depend on physical proximity.
+4. Create pairs or cross-relays so that connections do not depend solely on physical proximity.

 To illustrate these remote management reflexes, this video resource remains useful: